msemenistyi/grunt-grep/README.md

 ## The "grep" task

 ### Overview
-Create several versions of one file for different environments, needs etc.
+Create several versions of one file for different environments, needs etc. Handle several files which not differ much in one file with help of comments.

-### Basic file types supported
-+ css
-+ js
-+ html
-+ styl
-+ jade
+Handle browser-specific features for building different html, css, js or any other files for better user experience by delivering no more instructions than is required.

 In your project's Gruntfile, add a section named `grep` to the data object passed into `grunt.initConfig()`.